The importance of Compliance when claiming R&D tax relief

 RCK also offer an Enquiry Support Service for external companies under enquiry.
 This involves a free initial examination of the claim documents and existing enquiry correspondence, a scoping call and risk analysis, and if we believe we can assist you in defending the claim, we can then manage all correspondence with HMRC on your behalf including multiple letter exchanges and potential calls with the inspector.
 To learn more about our enquiry resolution service visit our dedicated webpage.

-How to make a claim to R&D relief
+How to make a claim for R&D tax relief

 If you want to take advantage of the robust Compliance and claim security offered through using RCK Partners, get in touch.